-A HELOC is a revolving line of credit that is secured by the value of your home.
+A HELOC is a revolving line of credit that is secured by a lien on your home.
 You can get this type of credit only if you own your home and if you have enough equity to support the amount of the credit limit.
-If you draw on the line of credit, you may be required to make payments every month until the amount of the draw, plus interest, is paid off.
-Payments on a variable rate account during the draw period are typically interest only.
-You should be aware that sometimes a HELOC can end in a balloon payment.
+If you draw on the line of credit, you will be required to pay back that draw, plus interest, during the term of your loan.

 Plus, there’s a possibility that, like with your mortgage, you can claim interest you paid on the HELOC as tax-deductible (be sure to speak with a qualified tax advisor to find out whether that might be true for your case).